laurenbodnar/laurenbodnar.com/README.md

     ```
   6. __Pull Request__: [Submit a pull request](https://github.com/laurenbodnar/laurenbodnar.com/compare)

   7. __Squash and merge__ your changes and then delete the feature branch.
+This merges into master.
+Netilfy deploys it.
+No need to run deploy.

   8. __Pull__ changes into your local master branch